 Welcome to Tommy D's Birding Expeditions

-On this website my first project is Birding in Maricopa County, my online guide to Birding in Maricopa County.
+The project that started my website is Birding in Maricopa County.
 This feature covers hotspots and areas, as well as what birds can be found at these hotspots and areas.
 Birding in Phoenix and it's surrounding area can be found in this guide.
 Whether you are new to Maricopa County, visiting Phoenix with limited time, wanting to have new locations to bird at or find certain birds, this online birdfinding guide will help you find what you want!
 Birding in Arizona is a popular pursuit among many people, and a lot of Arizona's birding excitement is found in Maricopa County.
 I have actively birded in Maricopa County since I seriously got into Arizona birding.
-I spent two years in the County doing Big Years, where I tried to find as many species as possible during two different calander years.
-Over the years, I have also traveled and explored almost all of Maricopa County's birding locations and wilderness areas for different projects I have worked on.
+Over the years, I have traveled and explored almost all of Maricopa County's birding locations and wilderness areas for different projects I have worked on.
 The diverse county of Maricopa has had more than 450 different bird species found and documented in it's diverse habitats that range from the hottest deserts to pine and fir forests that exceed 7000'.
 Folks, the Phoenix area isn't entirely covered in cacti!

 The Journal section of this website features a link to my active birding blog on Blogspot.com, "Tommy D's Birding Expeditions" as well as reports I have written about my birding experiences throughout my years of birding and traveling.